davan690/Numeracy_for_all/README.md

 - Is there going to be a firewall with some content?

 * **Task 1: Create 'Numeracy Co-requisite Overview' Section**

+The explicit statement that the literacy and numeracy co-requisite standards were created by the Ministry of Education and became a mandatory part of NCEA in 2024.
+The overarching purpose of these changes: to ensure high school students graduate with strong foundations in literacy and numeracy.

+Confirmation that students must pass one Numeracy assessment (US32406), along with two literacy assessments, to gain any NCEA qualification (Level 1, 2, or 3) from 2024 onwards.

     * State that the literacy and numeracy co-requisite became mandatory in **2024** by the Ministry of Education.
     * Explain its purpose: to ensure students have strong literacy and numeracy foundations.
     * Confirm that passing **US32406** is required for any NCEA qualification (Level 1, 2, or 3).